asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 * Its private methods
 * Its attributes

 3. After the ten minutes each developer should be able to describe what the class' responsibilities are, what it is doing, and possibly why it is doing it.
 They should diagram the class and its dependencies on a white board while describing it to the rest of the group.
-The team should have some experience with UML diagramming.
-Now, thorough and perfect UML diagramming is not the goal, but understanding enough to be able to convey design information to the other developers on the team is required.
-This will yield long-term benefits as the team gets more comfortable diagramming and discussing software design.
+In order to accomplish this the team is going to need to have some experience with UML diagramming.
+Now, perfectly accurate UML diagramming is not the goal, but understanding enough to be able to convey design information to the other developers on the team is required.
+I've often done a small lunch-and-learn on class and sequence diagrams prior to starting these exercises.
+This understanding of UML will yield long-term benefits as the team gets more comfortable diagramming and discussing software design throughout their work day.

 4. Rotate through each member of the group until everyone gets a chance to present.